etijskens/et-micc2/INSTALLATION.rst

     Continue? yes/no >:
     Preferences saved to /Users/etijskens/.micc2/micc2.cfg.

+Micc2_ uses your name and e-mail address to configure git.
 Finally, if you want to be able to automatically create remote github repositories, you need also a personal access token for your github account.
 Follow `these instructions <https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token>`_